Vonng/pigsty/docs/FHS.md

 **Binary FHS**

-On EL releases, the default path for PostgreSQL bin is:
+On EL releases, the default path for PostgreSQL binaries is:

 ```bash
 /usr/pgsql-${pg_version}/